aaron-grau/curic/rails/projects/art_share_api/README.md

 a DELETE to `/artwork_shares/123`, where `123` is the id of the `ArtworkShare` to destroy.

-Again, it is conventional for an API to render back an object that is created or destroyed after creating or destroying it.
+After we create ArtworkShare records, we will want to return the record to the client.
+We will want to do the same thing upon deletion of ArtworkShare records.
 Both of these routes should conventionally render the created/destroyed `ArtworkShare` as the response.

 We won't need any of the other routes, so you can use `only:` to